learn-academy-2019-charlie/js-intermediate-assessment-paigem33/intermediate-js.md

 6. What is the difference between a class and an object?

-A class is a blue print for an object.
+A class is a blue print for an object, and an object is the relationship between data and behavior.

 7. What did you learn during the group project this week?
 Please include any additional feedback you may have.

-In the group project, I learned that just because something might seem like a strange way to do something, it is not always a bad way to do it.
-For words with 'qu' not in the beginning, I suggested changing the 'qu' to a variable set to two other letters so we could ignore 'u' as a vowel but keep the indexes correct.
-It seemed like a crazy way to handle it and I almost didn't suggest it, but it actually ended up working pretty cleanly.
+In the group project, I learned just how benifical working in pairs/mobs can be.
+Talking through problems is very helpful for me, and it is obviously a staple in that method of programming.
+I would not have been able to get to the end product in that amount of time working alone, if I had been able to get there at all.
+I certainly would not have learned as much, either.

 ### HTML/CSS Review questions: First, try to answer each question on your own then Google the answer to further your knowledge.